DevExpress/devextreme-documentation/api-reference/_hidden/dxHtmlEditorImageUpload/uploadDirectory.md

 ---
 ---
 ##### shortDescription
-Specifies a target directory for the uploaded images.
+Specifies a target directory for uploaded images.

 ---
 #include common-demobutton with {